Davidefassio/vector/genVector/README.md

 A generalization to all types of the library vector.h

 ## Functions
+In ALL of the following macros the v is an istance of the struct, NOT a pointer to struct.
 #### ```defvec(n, t)```
 Define a struct named n with data of type t.
 ``` C